-- In Ys Seven after you defeating the Maiden of Demise and preparing to celebrate your victory a giant Eldritch Abomination shows up out of nowhere.
+- In Ys Seven, after you have defeated the Maiden of Demise and are preparing to celebrate your victory, a giant Eldritch Abomination shows up out of nowhere.

 - The NES Godzilla Creepypasta has Not-Ghidorah replaced by a Dorat which gets taken down by two slashes from Solomon.
 Then Chimera shows up.

 - The battle against the Queen of Hearts in American Mcgees Alice.
 Turns out the boss you thought was the Queen was just a puppet... that the real Queen was wearing on one of her tentacles.

 - ALLTYNEX Second pulls a monster of a switch in the final stage.
 The game pits you against ALLTYNEX, the Big Bad rogue Master Computer.
 After defeating it, it then summons the true Final Boss, Satariel, from an Alternate Universe.

 - In the Xbox 360 mode of DoDonPachi Saidaioujou, you fight both Hibachi and Inbachi.
 Once you defeat Hibachi, she will suddenly get shot down by a laser from behind and you will fight Inbachi shortly after.